kycai/femssc/README.md

 # femssc

-The pre- and post-processing scripts for finite element modelling of self-drilling screw connections between thin steel sheets (femssc) were adopted in the paper "[Shear behaviour and modelling of self-drilling screw connections between thin steel sheets]()"
+The pre- and post-processing scripts for finite element modelling of self-drilling screw connections between thin steel sheets (femssc) were adopted in the paper "[Testing, numerical and analytical modelling of self-drilling screw connections between thin steel sheets in shear]()"

 ![FE Model](images/FE_model.png)

-As a type of widely utilised mechanical fastener responsible for transferring shear forces or tension-shear interactions, self-drilling screw connection plays a prominent role in the overall structural performance of cold-formed steel assembled members and structures.
-Although the bearing capacity of screw connections has been widely investigated, far less attention has been paid to their deformation behaviour.
-A parameterised FE model of self-drilling screw connections is thus developed by using __femssc__ based on the built-in Python 2.X in Abaqus software package, to further explore the shear deformation behaviour of screw connections and to propose a prediction model for quantitatively describe their load versus deformation relationships.
+As a type of widely utilised mechanical fastener responsible for transferring shear and/or tension forces, self-drilling screw connection plays a prominent role in the overall structural performance of cold-formed steel assembled members and structures.
+Although its bearing capacity has been widely investigated, far less attention has been paid to the deformation behaviour.
+A parameterised FE model of self-drilling screw connections is thus developed by using __femssc__ based on the built-in Python 2.X in ABAQUS software package, to further explore the shear deformation behaviour of screw connections and to propose a prediction model for quantitatively describe their load versus deformation relationships.
 Details of this FE model are presented in the related paper.

 Kangyi Cai 2021 @ WHU